GuptaAman777/Rename-Tool/README.md

 ## Troubleshooting
 - There is no fucking chance.
+- If doesn't work then your pc probably sucks or run as administrator or use windows 10 or above.

 ## License
 This project is released under the MIT License.
 Feel free to modify and distribute it as needed.
+Though do give me credits.

 ---
 ### 📌 Enjoy effortless bulk renaming with a modern and intuitive interface! 🚀